McFarland to keep $681,120 of county money under proposed fire contract

 “We’re very happy because they are paying the full price, which they have never done,” said Deputy Chief Dean Boller, referring to McFarland.

 For 28 years, McFarland had not paid for fire services from the county.
-That changed in 2017, when the city paid $150,000 to the Kern County Fire Department, which was still far beneath the actual cost of the service.
+That changed in 2017, when the city paid $150,000 to the Kern County Fire Department, which was still far lower than the actual cost of the service.

 Under the proposed contract, McFarland will pay the county $233,989.68 by the end of 2020 and the county will retain $413,554.32 in interest it was scheduled to pay back to McFarland after the city completed payments for sheriff’s services that the city discontinued in 2010.